sreejaakella/sreejaakella/README.md

 sreejaakella/sreejaakella is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+🙋‍♀️About Me
+I am currently studying at Neil Gogte Institute of Technology (OU affiliated)🏫 2020 - 2024 Batch👩‍🎓